 To diagnose a ruptured disc, your physician will start with discussing your medical history, and then he or she will conduct a physical examination.
-Throughout this process, your physician probably will ask you specific questions about your symptoms, as your answers can provide clues to whether you have a ruptured disc or another condition.
+Throughout this process, your physician probably will ask you specific questions about your symptoms, as your answers can provide clues as to whether you have a ruptured disc or another condition.

-After the medical history, physical exam, and discussion of your symptoms, a ruptured disc diagnosis may include diagnostic and imaging tests, such as:
+After the medical history, physical exam and discussion of your symptoms, a ruptured disc diagnosis may include diagnostic and imaging tests, such as: